kubos/kubos/docs/sdk-docs/index.rst

 Externally, the SDK is most useful for:

 - Windows users
-- Users who do not want to muddle their host systems with all of the dependecies required to build and execute KubOS projects
+- Users who do not want to muddle their host systems with all of the dependencies required to build and execute KubOS projects
+- Users who want to build a :ref:`custom KubOS image <sysadmin>`

 .. uml::